A629N Orange Street Roundabout to Ogden, Calderdale

 why do you want to reduce traffic on old lane

-mikesparks asked almost 3 years ago
+mikesparks asked over 3 years ago

 Traffic calming measures are being suggested principally in order to address concerns for pedestrian and cyclist safety, given commuter traffic seeking to avoid morning congestion on the A629 by using Old Lane.